Magnetometer: Heading errors in magnetic surveys

 Some total field sensors give different readings depending on their orientation.
 Magnetic materials in the sensor itself are the primary cause of this error.
 In some magnetometers, such as the vapor magnetometers (caesium, potassium, etc.), there are sources of heading error in the physics that contribute small amounts to the total heading error.

 Console noise comes from magnetic components on or within the console.
 These include ferrite in cores in inductors and transformers, steel frames around LCDs, legs on IC chips and steel cases in disposable batteries.
 Some popular MIL spec connectors also have steel springs.

 Operators must take care to be magnetically clean and should check the 'magnetic hygiene' of all apparel and items carried during a survey.
 Akubra hats are very popular in Australia, but their steel rims must be removed before use on magnetic surveys.
 Steel rings on notepads, steel capped boots and steel springs in overall eyelets can all cause unnecessary noise in surveys.
 Pens, mobile phones and stainless steel implants can also be problematic.

 The magnetic response (noise) from ferrous object on the operator and console can change with heading direction because of induction and remanence.
 Aeromagnetic survey aircraft and quad bike systems can use special compensators to correct for heading error noise.

 Heading errors look like herringbone patterns in survey images.
 Alternate lines can also be corrugated.

 Image processing of magnetic data

 Recording data and image processing is superior to real-time work because subtle anomalies often missed by the operator (especially in magnetically noisy areas) can be correlated between lines, shapes and clusters better defined.
 A range of sophisticated enhancement techniques can also be used.
 There is also a hard copy and need for systematic coverage.

 Aircraft navigation

 The Magnetometer Navigation (MAGNAV) algorithm was initially running as a flight experiment in 2004.
 Later on, diamond magnetometers were developed by the United States Air Force Research Laboratory (AFRL) as a better method of navigation which cannot be jammed by the enemy.

+Neuroscience

+Magnetometers are used in magnetoencephalography (MEG), a technique that records the weak neuromagnetic fields generated by currents in the brain.
+Existing MEG systems use cryogenically cooled SQUID magnetometers, while newer OPM sensors operate at or near room temperature and can be placed within millimeters of the subject's scalp, enabling wearable systems with improved signal strength and greater tolerance to movement.
+OPM-MEG has been used to measure brain activity in patients with Schizophrenia, Alzheimer's, Parkinson's, Dystonia, Autism, ADHD, and Epilepsy.